romanorac/discomll/README.md

 In [performance analisys](http://1drv.ms/1qj6680), we compare speed and accuracy of discomll algorithms with scikit and Knime.
 We measure speedups of discomll algorithms with 1, 3, 6 and 9 Disco workers.

 ## Try it now ##
 You can try discomll algorithms on the ClowdFlows platform.
 ClowdFlows is an open sourced cloud based platform for composition, execution, and sharing of interactive machine learning and data mining workflows.
+For instruction see the [User Guide.](https://onedrive.live.com/redir?resid=C695DFFBD3161AEA!161&authkey=!AERQJpsxOqkLykI&ithint=file%2cpdf)

 ![alt tag](https://github.com/romanorac/discomll/blob/master/big_data_workflow.png)